 Then, with a sharp blade, cut the excess wallpaper off by putting your putty knife up against the edge of the window trim and cutting it with your utility knife.

 Finish wallpapering above and below the entire window frame.

 Once you’ve made your way around the window, you can continue wallpapering the rest of the room!

 Before you start hanging things back up on the walls or putting furniture back in place, please wait between two and seven days for the wallpaper paste to fully dry and set.

 This wide time range depends on the several factors described in this post by worldofwallpaper.com When wallpaper is still wet, it can rip easily, and all your hard work will be ruined.

 How To Wallpaper Around a Window — Final Thoughts

 Wallpaper is a fantastic way to add personality and colour to your home, but when it comes to wallpapering around certain areas, like windows, it can be a little tricky.

-I hope this guide gives you the confidence to go ahead and put up wallpaper anyway.
-Once you start, you’ll realize it isn’t all that difficult and the finished look will be so worth it.
+I hope this guide gives you the confidence to hang wallpaper yourself.
+Once you start, you’ll realize it isn’t all that difficult, and the finished look will be worth it.

 Check out our guide to wallpapering a feature wall to learn more about hanging wallpaper.